-Now that the snow has arrived on the north-shore mountains of Vancouver, it’s time to get outside and enjoy the local trails.
-Strap on some snowshoes and head out for a walk in a winter wonderland.
+Now that the snow has arrived on the north-shore mountains of Vancouver, I thought it was time to update and repost this blog.
+With many of us exploring closer to home, why not find the time to get outside and enjoy some local snow-covered trails.
+Pick a day, strap on some snowshoes, and head out for a walk in a winter wonderland.

 There are three mountains within an hour of the city that have snowshoe trails…Cypress Mountain, Grouse Mountain and Seymour Mountain.
 With a pricey skyride needed to get to the top of Grouse Mountain, I’ll stick to sharing some photos from the trails of the other two mountains.

 Let’s start with Cypress Mountain.
-The two snowshoe trails mentioned below can be accessed from the cross-country ski area.
+The snowshoe trails are accessed from the cross-country ski area.

-The other trails on Cypress Mountain take you through beautifully forested areas where snow clings to the branches of trees creating an enchanted and peaceful place.
+The trails on Cypress Mountain will take you through beautifully forested areas where snow clings to the branches of trees creating an enchanted and peaceful place.

 My other recommendation for snowshoeing is Seymour Mountain.
 This fantastic, but yes crowded at times mountain, also has both free and paid snowshoe trails.

 There are two free trails here.
 One will lead you up to First Peak.
 This is a challenging 10 km round trip hike with some very steep sections.
 You can cut off partway up this trail and backtrack through the forest to the Dog Mountain trail I mention next, however watch carefully for signs here as it’s easy to lose your way.
 The other free trail is a much easier trail to Dog Mountain.
 This is a 5 km return path winding along a fairly narrow trail through the forest, past frozen lakes…

 and then to a clearing with an amazing view of the city.
 This trail is much better in clear weather as the ultimate goal is that stunning view of Vancouver below you.